anotherminh/SET/README.md

 In the end, I only had to manually create the 9 different combinations of pepper + color (there are 3 different peppers, and 3 colors, so 9 combinations).
 I generate the background color and the number of peppers based on the fly, and center them as appropriate.

+###Todos:
+- [ ] "I give up" button that will reveal the sets to the player.
+- [ ] In one-player mode, sets that are found will disappear and be replaced with random cards from the deck.
+- [ ] Multi-player mode.